Knowledge base

 Reduce the number of email addresses available

-To reduce the number of email addresses available to you on your Service Mail, thus allowing you to pay only for the number of addresses actually desired and used at the next renewal (minimum of 5 addresses for any Service Mail, except for Service Mail Starter), you must, if necessary, have deleted the extra email addresses and then:
+To reduce the number of email addresses available to you on your Service Mail, thus allowing you to pay only for the number of addresses actually desired and used at the next renewal (minimum of 5 addresses for any Service Mail, excluding Service Mail Starter), you must, if necessary, have deleted the excess email addresses and then:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).